Are you ready to hear honest feedback?

 After a few days we were underway in soliciting responses from a wide range of Richard’s supervisors, peers and direct reports.
 At his request, we even brought in two long-time friends he thought had valuable contributions to make.

 It took about three weeks for the results to be provided.
-Richard and I met in a quiet corner of a local restaurant and coffee bar so we could be free from distractions.
+Richard and I met in a quiet corner of a local coffee bar so we could be free from distractions.

 He nodded quickly.
 “Information services has been my whole career.
 Seems like I ought to value information.
 And I do.”

 “Well it shows.
 In every category you test in the top ten percent versus your peer group.”
 I looked up to see if he gave any sign of understanding the exceptional nature of the results, but his face gave away nothing.
 “The subjective responses tell me that you are probably not a prodigy, that you have a deliberate work ethic that takes information and applies it.”

 He didn't seem surprised.